imkhoibui/personal-webpage/index.md

 ## Hi there!

-Welcome to my personal website.
-My name is Khoi, an aspiring bioinformatician working and living in Ho Chi Minh city, Vietnam.
+Welcome to my personal website!
+My name is Khoi, I'm Vietnamese born and raised, currently residing in Ho Chi Minh City, Vietnam.
 I graduated with a BSc in Computer Science in June 2024 at **[Fulbright University Vietnam](https://fulbright.edu.vn)**, the country's first and only (so-far) liberal arts institution.

 My journey started with me going to university in hope of pursuing a career in social science.
 As an attempt to try out a completely new field, I took the **Introduction to Biology** course out of curiosity and was motivated by the lecturer's enthusiasm.
 In my 2nd and 3rd year, I picked up CS courses at Fulbright and in my 4th year, came back to studying Biology with *Human Genetics* and *Human Physiology*.